 School Visits/Large Groups: The village has narrow roads that may not be suitable for large coaches.

-Please be aware: Farm livestock is likely to be present in the stone circle field therefore no dogs are allowed.
+Dogs: Farm livestock is likely to be present in the stone circle field therefore no dogs are allowed.

 Other Information: An information leaflet is normally available at the site entrance or from The Druids Arms.